 If you’re in Bangkok, you’re in luck because you can witness (and take part in) the festival all along the Chao Phraya.

 And if you don’t mind big crowds (honestly, why would you bother with festivals if you hate crowds?), be sure to check out Asiatique The Riverfront.
 It is an open-air shopping mall / theme park by the river, and it’s where all the action is.

 To get there, take the BTS to Saphan Taksin, and go to the pier where hotel shuttle boats are.
 Find the one that goes to Asiatique.
 It’s a free shuttle.
 If you can, try to be there early (before 6 p.m.) to avoid long queues.

-Last year, Loy Krathong fell on the 22nd of November.
-I, being a Thailophile, had come to Thailand specifically for this occasion, and of course I chose to go to Asiatique.
+Being a Thailophile, I had come to Thailand specifically for this occasion, and of course I chose to go to Asiatique.
 However, I arrived in Bangkok quite late because I had been spending the whole day in Lopburi, looking for sunflower fields.

 By the time I reached Bangkok, it was 6.30 p.m. and the metro stations were already jam-packed with festival goers.
 Everybody was sticky with sweat.

 Krathongs are traditionally made of banana leaves and decorated with flowers, three joss sticks, and a candle.
 Each of these components has a special meaning.
 The candle represents knowledge and wisdom.
 The joss stick is a symbol of purity and sympathy, while the flower symbolizes the worship of monks.

 Right after I got down from Saphan Taksin station, I saw many tables being set up along the walkway towards the pier.
 Some already had krathongs displayed on them.
 The krathongs came in many sizes and designs, priced accordingly.